 My older son just headed back to college after being home for a week for spring break.
-Arriving home from the airport early this morning, I was struck by a sliver of the same sadness I felt at dropping him off at school in the fall.
-Sitting there in our living room, pictures of our family vacations cycling through the digital picture frame on the table next to me, listening to Rex Orange County songs first introduced to me by my son, I had a few insights.Â I share them here for my own future reference but also in the odd chance that they prove helpful to someone else.
+Arriving home from the airport early this morning, I was struck by a sliver of the sadness I felt dropping him off at school last fall.
+There in our living room, listening to some of his music, I had a few insights.Â I share them partially for my own future reference but also in the hope that they may help someone else.

 “This one a long time have I watched.
 All his life has he looked awayâ€¦to the future, to the horizon.
 Never his mind on where he was.
 Hmm?
 What he was doing.â€â€” Yoda, speaking of, and to, Luke Skywalker

-My insight today was that yes, it was very possible to fold meaning derived from the past into the present moment?
-My insight today was that yes, this was very possible and that it meant two things.
-First, it meant learning to relax into the vital edge of whatever is occurring right now.
-And second, it meant no longer treating memories as trophies stuffed untouchably away in some display case of the mind.
+My insight today was that yes, it was very possible to fold meaning derived from the past into the present moment.
+This requires learning to relax into the vital edge of whatever is occurring right now.
+It also means no longer treating memories as trophies stuffed untouchably away in some display case of the mind.
 To fold past into the present, memories must become fodder for creative living.

 The question comes down to whether our emotions pull us back into the past, hurl us forward into the future, or build a welcome nest for us right here in the present.Â